sv1996/sv1996/README.md

-## I'm a Husband, Father, Developer, and Teacher!!
+## I'm a Software Engineer, A Learner, A Minimalist, and Techie!!

-- 🔭 I just launched my first course: [Become A VS Code SuperHero!][course]!
+- 🔭 I am a Life Long Student
-- 🌱 I’m currently learning everything 🤣
+- 🌱 I’m currently learning Cloud Computing Essentials
-- 👯 I’m looking to collaborate with other content creators
+- 👯 I’m looking to collaborate with other Developers and Cool Projects
-- 🥅 2020 Goals: Contribute more to Open Source projects
+- 🥅 2021 Goals: Practice more DSA problems and Learning New Tech Stack
-- ⚡ Fun fact: I love to draw and play guitar / drums
+- ⚡ Fun fact: I love to ride bikes and play guitar also I am Yoga Practitioner

 ### Connect with me: